ipinfo/libraries/versions/01/GUIDELINES.md

 # Guidelines 1.0

-The following are the general guideliens when writing wrappers, contact @aaomidi for more clarifiations:
+This document contains guidelines for both official and unofficial wrappers.
+Contact @aaomidi if you have questions.

 ## Programming methodology

 ### Libraries

-If the target language provides an http client API, you should try to preferebly use that.
+If the target language provides an http client API, you should try to preferably use that.
 We want to keep the libraries small and to the point.

 ### User Agent